We believe there are ways to utilize robots, AI, 3D printing and recycling technologies to help transition towards a circular economy.

 As our environment continues to accumulate plastic in landfills, we are pressured to find a solution for the waste.
 We think it’s time to begin transforming the way people think about waste–starting with plastic.

-Mycelium is a 501(c)(3) non-profit formed mid-2018 with a mission to close the loop on plastic production, and empower people to create their own goods using technology like 3D Printing.
+Mycelium is a 501(c)(3) non-profit formed mid-2018 with a mission to accelerate the transition towards a circular economy, and empower people to create their own goods using technology like robotics, AI, and 3D Printing.

-As a result, we have a variety of projects and programs around this mission; from open source R&D projects aimed at tackling plastic waste in the environment, to hosting classes and events on 3D Printing.
+As a result, we have a variety of projects and programs around this mission; from open source R&D projects aimed at tackling plastic waste in the environment, to building machines that automatically identify and sort waste, to hosting classes and events on 3D Printing.

 See our Projects Page to view all of our current and planned projects.